Water & Wastewater

 -Letter from MDEQ to City of Battle Creek (Sept.
 6, 2018)

-We flush the city's fire hydrants every year, typically between Memorial Day and the Fourth of July.
-Our crews flush hydrants during overnight hours to minimize the inconvenience and allow the water to stabilize before daily use.
-Regular flushing allows for the highest water quality and for our staff to verify that the water system is operating properly.
+We flush the city's fire hydrants every year.
+We do this work overnight to minimize the inconvenience to our customers, and to allow the water to stabilize before regular daily use begins.
+Regular flushing contributes to the highest water quality, and allows us to verify that the water system is operating properly.
 This also ensures the hydrants are ready when the Fire Department needs them.
-The 2015 program ended June 23; 2016 information will be posted as it becomes available.

 Water System Information